-Lets Go Blue Lining!
+Let's Go Blue Lining!

-This is always the first question.
-Where do I find these small streams that hold trout?
-Well the answer is sometimes easy and sometimes not.
-They surely aren't everywhere but in some places they are.
-The first place you should look is your state fish and game website.
-There you can typically find a listing of trout streams with natural reproduction.
+Knowing where to go blue lining depends on where you're located.
+The first place you should look is your state fish and game website where you can typically find a listing of trout streams with natural reproduction.
 Some states may only list the best of the best which may be classified as a Class A or Blue Ribbon stream, but others will list any stream that has 2 year classes of wild fish as a minimum to make the list.
 Not only that, but many states will also give a GPS coordinate of the stretches they have surveyed and even let you know if the land around it is private or public.
-On this note, be sure to honor the privacy of home owners.
-If a stream is listed as being on private property, either don't fish it or even show up with a plate of cookies and knock on the door of the owner to ask for permission.
-This can usually work...

 If you want to really be adventurous then you can do your own scouting.
 Look for cold water tributaries or other topography that may lend to good water temperatures and a good PH level to hold trout.
 You may just find a diamond in the rough.